|

 VAGABONDS ABROAD Jan (1882-1944) and Cora Gordon (1879-1958), through Europe and America with pen and paint

-THE HUNT FOR COLONEL PERCY FAWCETT Lt.-Col. Percy Harrison Fawcett (1867-?), last seen in the Amazon searching for the lost city of Z
+THE HUNT FOR COLONEL FAWCETT Lt.-Col. Percy Harrison Fawcett (1867-?), last seen in the Amazon searching for the lost city of Z

 |